Sexual dysfunction can have an impact on you and your relationships. Fortunately, there are many effective treatment options.

 Sexual dysfunction encompasses a range of issues, including low libido, erectile dysfunction, pain during intercourse, chronic prostatitis, or challenges experiencing sexual pleasure.
 These complications can arise due to various physical, mental, and emotional factors.
 It is very common to experience sexual dysfunction at some point in your life.

-At the Center for Continence and Pelvic Health, we know that these issues can be hard to talk about.
-We approach your concerns with sensitivity, compassion, and discretion, and our experts work with you to build the treatment plan that is right for you.
+At the Center for Continence and Pelvic Health, we know these issues can be hard to discuss.
+We approach your concerns with sensitivity, compassion, and discretion, and our experts work with you to build the right treatment plan for you.

 What is dyspareunia?

-Dyspareunia is the medical term for painful sexual intercourse for women.
+Dyspareunia is the medical term for painful sexual intercourse.
 This pain may:

-Some women also experience pain with non-sexual penetration, such as putting in a tampon.
+Some people also experience pain with non-sexual penetration, such as putting in a tampon.